 Complete the Parcel ID number on the top left corner in the 12-digit format, means skip the first digit #1 (#1 represents Oahu) and include all zeros.
 If you count the digits from the back with all zeros and you skip the #1 first digit you should have 12 digits.
 Add “-HEX” at the end (for Home Exemption).

 Complete your name, social security number and birthday.
-Remember you are entitled to a $120K home exemption if you are 65 years or older.
-Attach proof of age, such as copy of your picture ID.
+Remember you are entitled to a larger home exemption than the standard $100K if you are age 75 or above.
+That’s why you will need to attach proof of age, such as copy of your picture ID.

 Fill in the property address and complete the rest of the form, including: I’m a legal resident of: “USA, Hawaii, Honolulu County”